 If you lose mobility into your hip joint then you are not going to be shock absorbing with your glutes, and if you don’t shock absorb with your glutes then you are going to be putting out pressure into other areas when you land, and often that could something which is loading your feet to start to giving thing like stress fractures.

-So getting the hips mobility is really important, the hip mobility will allow the force to move up the kinetic chain when you are running the hip mobility will allow you to get your force coming through your glutes for your power, and also if you are landing your shock absorption.
+So getting hip mobility is really important, it will allow the force to move up the kinetic chain when you are running the hip mobility will allow you to get your force coming through your glutes for your power, and also if you are landing your shock absorption.

-Better hip mobility has the following benefits such as it improves strength in your hip and helping alleviate pain and irritation.
+Better hip mobility has the following benefits it improves strength in your hip and helps alleviate pain and irritation.
 Improve athletics performance.
 Improve the quality of life.
 It gives you the speed to run and the power to jump.
 Helps you to lift properly.
-Better hip mobility gives greater hip ROM.
+Better hip mobility gives greater ROM.
 Improved circulation.
 Decreased risk of injury.
 Reduced muscle tension and soreness.
 Improved posture.
 Improve movement efficiency, etc.

 Some of the effective exercises are like lying hip rotations.
 Piriformis stretching.
 Butterfly stretching.
 Frog stretching.
 Kneeling lunges.
 Squatting in internal rotation or hip.
 Cossack squats, etc.